 Selected high-level employees, including executive officers, also are eligible to participate in a deferred compensation plan.
 This deferral plan provides the opportunity to defer up to 50% of base salary and up to 100% of cash bonuses into an interestbearing account for payment at a future date.
 This plan is provided to be competitive in the market for executive talent, and to provide executives with tax planning flexibility at a nominal cost to the Company.
 The interest earned for deferred compensation is determined each year by the Compensation Committee.
-The current interest rate formula is the average of 90-day Treasury bill rates over the prior year plus 3%.
-The 2014 rate of 3.05% is not considered to be a preferential return when compared to the applicable long-term federal rate.
+The current interest rate formula is 120% of the applicable federal long-term rate (AFR) as published by the IRS in January of the plan year.
+The 2015 rate of 3.21% is not considered to be a preferential return as it is based on the applicable long-term federal rate.

 In addition, under the deferred compensation plan, eligible participants, including executive officers, can choose to defer all or a portion of any cash bonus into a deferral account denominated in Weyerhaeuser common stock equivalent units.
 The Company applies a 15% premium to the deferred amounts if payment is delayed for at least five years.
 The value of the deferred account grows or declines based on the performance of Weyerhaeuser stock (plus dividends).
 The purpose of the program is to further align executive interests with those of shareholders by providing an incentive linked to the performance of Weyerhaeuser common stock.
-Contributions during 2014 and yearend account balances can be found in the Non-Qualified Deferred Compensation table.
+Contributions during 2015 and yearend account balances can be found in the Non-Qualified Deferred Compensation table.